tehsenaus/latte-js/README.md

 ## Changes

+### 0.3.5
+Allow monad binds in for loops.
+Allow monad binds in test/update expressions in all supported control structures.

 ### 0.3.4
 Fixed break and continue in monad blocks.
 Fixed issue with monadic binds in a multiple-var-decl statement resulting in undefined references.